onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 58:28
 20 but I'm sure I won't be around to see
 58:31
-it tape script 4.3 something someone
+it tapescript 4.3 something someone
 58:41
 somewhere 1 did you meet anyone nice at
 58:47